Planned Giving Assures the Security and Survival of Fuzzy Friends Rescue

 Charitable Remainder Trust

 What are your plans for the future?
-While there is no single way to achieve all of your personal and financial goals, there is one strategy that can meet many of your needs.
-It’s called a charitable remainder trust.
+While there is no single way to achieve all of your personal and financial goals, there is one strategy that can meet many of your needs: a charitable remainder trust.
 In the right circumstances, this plan can increase your income, reduce your taxes, unlock appreciated investments, rid you of investment worries and ultimately provide very important support.

 Charitable Lead Trust

-If your goal is to provide an inheritance for your children, but you would also like to make a significant charitable gift through your estate, find out how a charitable lead trust can help you satisfy both objectives.
-It’s a charitable lead trust that can provide a significant charitable gift through your estate and provide an inheritance to your children.
+If your goal is to provide an inheritance for your children, but you would also like to make a significant charitable gift through your estate, a charitable lead trust can help you satisfy both objectives.

 Wealth Replacement Trust